-In addition, up to 20% of patients with alcoholic liver disease harbor HCV.
+Up to 20% of patients with alcoholic liver disease Alcohol-Related Liver Disease Alcohol consumption is high in most Western countries.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), 8.5% of US adults are estimated to... read more harbor HCV.
 The reasons for this high association are unclear because concomitant alcohol and drug use accounts for only a portion of cases.
 In these patients, HCV and alcohol act synergistically to worsen liver inflammation and fibrosis.

-Infection is most commonly transmitted through blood, primarily when parenteral drug users share needles, but also through tattoos or body piercing.
+Infection is most commonly transmitted through blood, primarily when parenteral drug users share needles, but also through sharing vessels for intranasal drug use, or tattoos or body piercing with nonsterile equipment.

-Sexual transmission and vertical transmission from mother to infant are relatively rare.
+Sexual transmission and vertical transmission of hepatitis C from mother to infant are relatively rare.

-Transmission through blood transfusion has become very rare since the advent of screening tests for donated blood.
+Transmission of hepatitis C through blood transfusion has become very rare since the advent of screening tests for donated blood.

 Some sporadic cases occur in patients without apparent risk factors.